kmsmith137/ch_frb_l1/MANUAL.md

 <a name="two-node-backend"></a>
 ### EXAMPLES ON THE TWO-NODE MCGILL BACKEND

-This is a placeholder section, which will contain a description of the McGill two-node backend, and some examples which can be run.
+This is a placeholder section!
+Soon it will contain a description of the McGill two-node backend, and some examples which can be run.

   - Right now the following ports are open on the firewalls of the compute nodes: 10252/udp, 6677/udp, 6677/tcp.